-LinkedIn might sometimes seem like Facebook’s boring older brother, but as most professionals and many employers have accounts on the platform, it’s a great place to engage with other users and follow the latest legal developments, and it can be a gateway of information, opportunities and online networking.
+LinkedIn might sometimes seem like Instagram’s boring older sibling, but as most professionals and many employers have accounts on the platform, it’s a great place for you to engage with other users and follow the latest legal developments.
+It is also a gateway of information, opportunities and online networking.

-From those of you that haven’t updated your profile since secondary school, to those who are active on the site every day, here are my top tips for how to get the most out of LinkedIn as a law student.
+From those who haven’t updated your profile since secondary school, to those who are active on the site every day, here are my tips on how you can get the most out of LinkedIn.

 The first step to being active on LinkedIn is to make sure that your profile is up to date and reflects you as best it can.
 It’s the first glimpse of you that other users (including recruiters) will have, so it’s important that it demonstrates who you are and what you do well.

 In the ‘current position’ and ‘headline’ sections it’s fine to put ‘aspiring solicitor’ or ‘third-year law student’ (or something similar) to denote your position and career aspirations, if you don’t already have a law-related job.

 Add your current or previous universities under ‘education’, and make sure that you have a professional-looking profile picture.
 Please note: a drunken photo of you on a night out does not constitute a professional profile picture!
 If you’re scrolling through your camera roll and that’s all you can see, interspersed with pictures of banana bread that you made during lockdown and your neighbour’s cute puppy, then ask a friend to take a photo of you – wear smart clothes and try to use a plain or blurred background if possible.

 LinkedIn now also offers the chance for users to add a cover photo so that you can further represent your personal brand.
 If you don’t have any suitable photos of yourself for this, a good option is to use a stock image, or to create your own on the free image editing site Canva.
 Here’s a useful article with some good ideas for LinkedIn cover photos.

 The ‘summary’ section of your profile is an excellent place to explain: